How to Fix AWS CLI Tools When Homebrew Breaks Python

 sudo rm /usr/local/bin/aws sudo rm /usr/local/bin/aws.cmd sudo rm /usr/local/bin/aws_bash_completer sudo rm /usr/local/bin/aws_completer sudo rm /usr/local/bin/aws_zsh_completer.sh

-which again and there was another
+I ran `which` again and there was another `aws` command floating around:

 $ which aws /Users/alans/Library/Python/3.7/bin/aws

 I tried using it, but got a similar error:

 $ aws zsh: /Users/alans/Library/Python/3.7/bin/aws: bad interpreter: /usr/local/opt/python/bin/python3.7: no such file or directory

 The same set of files was showed up in the new directory: